Skip to content

 • These are structured according to the DCQL specification, ensuring compatibility with established standards for querying and presenting credentials.

-• The Wallet will not check if the purpose field and the credentials field are matching.
-It will check if the credentials field, that is a list, of the VP request is equal or a subset of the credentials field of the passed Registration Certificate.
+• The Wallet will check if the credentials field, that is a list, of the VP request is equal or a subset of the credentials field of the passed Registration Certificate.
+The same is done for the credential_sets field.
+If one of these checks fails, the Wallet will inform the user about the failure.
+The user can then decide if they want to continue with the presentation request or not.

 contact: